mingyeh/DailyUtility/README.md

 ### checkDatabase

-This is script to fetch the type of database, and useless who does not work in DP team.
+This is script to fetch the type of database, and useless to who does not work in DP team.

 **Usage:**